metricly/metricly-docs/content/integrations/agents/LINUX-agent/LINUX-standard-install.md

 ## Cost Optimization Quick Setup

 Customers using **only Cost Optimization features**, such as Bill Analysis, can install the Linux Agent with just one quick command!
-This method enables the Linux Agent's [SimpleCollector mode][2].
+This method enables the Linux Agent's [SimpleCollector][2].

 {{% notice tip %}}